curiosum-dev/permit_absinthe/README.md

 end
 ```

-The `:authorize` directive works with both single resources and lists of resources, ensuring that only accessible items are returned to the client based on the permission rules defined in your authorization module.
+The `:load_and_authorize` directive works with both single resources and lists of resources, ensuring that only accessible items are returned to the client based on the permission rules defined in your authorization module.

 ### Custom Resolvers with Vanilla Permit Authorization